ycmin95/ycmin95.github.io/_pages/about.md

 # 🔥 News

-- *2024.06*: &nbsp;🎉🎉 One paper on Visual Alignment Pre-training for Sign Language Translation was accepted by ECCV 2024.
+- *2024.06*: &nbsp;🎉🎉 One paper on vision-language pre-training in SLT was accepted by ECCV 2024.
 Congratulations to Peiqi Jiao and the team!
-- *2023.12*: &nbsp;🎉🎉 Successfully Defended my PhD Dissertation.
+- *2023.12*: &nbsp;🎉🎉 Successfully defended my PhD dissertation.
 - *2023.10*: &nbsp;🎉🎉 One paper on keyframe selection in CSLR was accepted by Scientia Sinica Informationis 2023.
 - *2023.10*: Present the doctoral consortium "Alignment Constraints for Video-based Sign Language Understanding" at the workshop on Assistive Computer Vision and Robotics at ICCV23 [[pdf]](https://iplab.dmi.unict.it/acvr2023/program/Alignment_Constraints_for_Video_based_Sign_Language_Understanding.pdf) [[workshop]](https://iplab.dmi.unict.it/acvr2023/program)
 - *2023.07*: &nbsp;🎉🎉 One paper on co-occurrence signals in CSLR was accepted by ICCV 2023.
 Congratulations to Peiqi Jiao and the team!
-- *2022.07*: &nbsp;🎉🎉 One paper was accepted by ECCV 2022!
+- *2022.07*: &nbsp;🎉🎉 One paper on sequential representation learning was accepted by ECCV 2022.

 # 📝 Publications